jordankupersmith/beautiful-jekyll/projectdetails.md

 #### Abnormality categories and labels

-Each of the abnormalities is rated in several categories:
+Each of the abnormalities is rated in several categories:<br>
 **Calcifications:**
 * Type: Amorphous, Pleomorphic, Punctate, Dystrophic, Vascular, etc.
 * Distribution: Clustered, Linear, Regional, Diffusely Scattered, etc.